 Prof Clarke has had a consistent track record in obtaining and leading internationally and nationally competitive research funding (including 4 NHMRC project grants as CIA and a NHMRC Senior Research Fellowship.
 He has also received international research funding from the United States (NIH R01 Grant), English NIHR grants; and a visiting fellowship from the Swedish Research Council.
 All of which have provided funds for his research team in Australia.

 The University of Newcastle 1990

 Fellow of the Academy of the Social Sciences in Australia,

 Available for supervision

 Prof Clarke works on a broad range of health economics research mainly focused on economics of chronic disease.
 This has involved development of computer simulation models to quantify outcomes as well as applications such as the evaluation of therapies for treating diabetes.
 He has also undertaken both theoretical and empirical research to measure health inequalities.
 He has an interest in supervising students that have an interest in undertaking health economic focused research that is related to his research interests.
 As a primary supervisor he is interested in supervising students with a strong quantitative background that have an undergraduate degree with a major in economics, or postgraduate training in health economics.
-Due to the volume of inquiries he is not able to respond to always respond to emails.
+Due to the volume of inquiries he is not able to always respond to emails.